 14. There is a 7 run slaughter rule for innings 1-6, unless one of those innings is declared the final inning of the game.
 The 7 run inning slaughter rule does not apply if your team is losing by 4 or more runs going into that inning.
 There is no game slaughter rule.
 If your team just gets absolutely stomped, there are plenty of shots waiting for you at the bar.

 15. There is a STRICT NO CONTACT RULE in effect that BOTH teams must be aware of.
 Runners must do everything they can to avoid contact, but fielder also must be aware of where they are positioned in relation to the runners and do everything in their power to avoid contact as well.
 Fielders, DO NOT BLOCK THE BASES.
 If you block the base or impede the runner from getting to the base, interference may be called and the runner called safe.
 The ump will make the call as to who's at fault with the contact and make the appropriate call as to whether it is safe or out.
 Situations that arise from contact may warrant a playing being ejected from the game at the ump’s discretion.
 It is the umpire’s judgment call as to what the call will be.
 Just remember that this is a fun league and we're here to just have fun!

 16. Your team forfeits if by 10 minutes after scheduled game start time, you do not have at least 8 players, including at least 2 of each gender.
-You may have a 6th of one gender play in the field if you are short the other gender, but this 6th player will be catcher and is not allowed to take plays at home, only throw the ball back to the pitcher.
+You may have up to 7 of one gender play in the field if you are short the other gender.
 The score of a forfeit game will be 10-0.
 Tell your team as soon as you know if you can’t make a game!